-Applied behavior analysis, or ABA, fulfills essential roles in far-ranging fields, such as education, parenting, medicine, criminology and even animal psychology.
-While this may seem like a lot of ground for new students to cover, it actually means there’s quite a wide range of interesting topics to study.
+The field up applied behavior analysis (ABA) is continuously growing.
+The job outlook for an ABA-type of career is quite positive as the need for behavior specialists persists.
+Applied behavior analysis, or ABA, fulfills essential roles in far-ranging fields, such as education, parenting, medicine, criminology, and even animal psychology.
+While this may seem like a lot of ground for new students to cover, it means there’s quite a wide range of interesting topics to study.

-- Top 20 Best Applied Behavior Analysis Programs 2015
+- Top 25 Best Applied Behavior Analysis Programs

 1. Industrial Safety

 Applied behavior analysis can be used to determine how cohorts or specific populations perform under common conditions.
 It may also help devise improvements that benefit these groups.
 Although industrial or occupational safety may not be the first thing that comes to your mind when contemplating research topics, there are a lot of studies and data in the world of behavior-based safety.
 Industrial safety is much needed as there are dozens of high-risk occupations out there that individuals take a chance at every day they clock in.